Mindfulness Wellbeing – A healthy mind leads to a healthy body

 - By practicing mindfulness, you can better manage stress, anxiety, low mood, sleep deprivation and pain, and also improve relationships, confidence, self – esteem and ability to concentrate.

-As a medical professional and a trained mindfulness practitioner and teacher, I am keen to share my skills and expertise of various mindfulness techniques incorporating mindfulness based stress reduction and cognitive behavioural approaches to improve individual health and wellbeing in healthcare and communities.
+As a medical professional and a trained mindfulness practitioner and teacher, I am keen to share my skills and expertise of various mindfulness techniques, cognitive behavioural and lifestyle medicine approaches to improve individual health and wellbeing.
 Mindfulness trains us to respond wisely to all kinds of life experiences rather than reacting blindly.
+This awareness in turn will help you choose the required lifestyle modifications in order to change health-related behaviours.
 Mindfulness therapy allow us to be more aware of our physical feelings, thoughts and emotions as they are beginning.
-We strengthen our awareness muscle over time, and with practice, we learn to have a better control over our actions choosing wisely what to strengthen and what to let go of.
+We strengthen our awareness muscle over time and with practice, we learn to have a better control over our actions choosing wisely what to strengthen and what to let go.

 I will be working closely with you on a one-to-one basis and in a group setting.